THE BRIGHTON ROSE

 if you return the rose to me’

-The mother she was mortified
+Her mother she was mortified

-submerged in a wintery sea
+floated in a wintery sea

-But it returned again and again
+though still returned again and again

 and that is when you spoke to me

-I am cold and wet
+I am wet

-Please take me home I plea
+take me home I plea

-Don’t leave me in the sea’
+Do not leave me in the sea’

 ~~~~~ ~~~~~ ~~~~~

-the yellow rose I dried
+The yellow rose I dried

 and tears of joy I cried